LostAndDead/AmethystEvents/README.md

 # Yes it's messy, I know.
 We did some panic fixing.
-Will be prittied later.
+Will be prettied later.

 # Amethyst Events
 This plugin is uses as the core system for managing server events on Amethyst Realms,